One of the greatest successes of the legendary coach Mario Castro.

 January 27, 2015

-The oldest member of the Philippine National Team in Athletics, Eduardo Buenavista, 36 (Bertek), rewound the clock several years.
+The oldest member of the Philippine National Team in Athletics, Eduardo Buenavista, 36 (Bertek), rewound the clock for several years.
 The Veteran Bertek placed second at the Hong Kong Chartered Marathon.
-The Former SEA Games and Many times Milo Marathon Champion clocked a time of 2:24:11, finishing fourth in the Asian Category and 30th overall.
+The Former SEA Games and Milo Marathon Champion clocked a time of 2:24:11, finishing fourth in the Asian Category and 30th overall.

 This again went under the Gold Medal standard for the SEA Games set by Singaporean Mok Ying Ren at 2:28:36.
 This was the second time Bertek set the mark originally 2:27.14, clocking at the 2013 Milo Marathon.
 This further strengthens his selection with Eric Panique for the SEA Games Marathon.

 The fastest 2014 were by Vietnamese duo Bui Thi Anh and Hoang Quyen Thanh (2:26:32) and (2:26:38).

 Buenavista is now a strong candidate for the Gold Medal in the Marathon, which he won in the 2009 Edition in Vietnane, Laos.
 He still currently holds the National Record of 2:18:44.00 set at the Beppu Oila Marathon in 2004.